To Leslie: Plot

 Disappointed by Leslie's lack of commitment, Sweeney intends to fire her, but he relents when she assures him she intends to change her ways.
 With nowhere left to turn, Leslie attempts to focus on her job and maintain sobriety as she suffers through alcohol withdrawal.
 Leslie and Sweeney develop a friendship, bonding over their mutual history of addiction.
 Leslie accompanies Sweeney to a fair, where she meets his daughter and granddaughter.
 Leslie gets into a confrontation with Nancy at the fair, who lambasts her in front of Sweeney for having abandoned James when he was a child.

-Later that day, Leslie quits her job at the motel.
-She phones James from a laundromat, leaving a message telling him she loves him, then visits a bar, where she is hit on by a handsome but roguish younger man.
-She orders a beer, but decides not to drink it.
+Later that day, she argues with Sweeney after he insists on watching a VHS tape containing the TV news piece on her lottery win.
+On the tape, the teenage James mentions that Leslie has always wanted to open a diner and the younger Leslie, clearly drunk, scoffs.
+She quits her job at the motel.
+She phones James from a laundromat, leaving a message telling him she loves him.
+She then visits her usual bar, where she is hit on by a handsome but roguish younger man.
+She orders a beer and a shot, but decides not to drink either.
 Meanwhile, Sweeney searches for Leslie and arrives at the bar, but she has left.
+He punches and tussles with Pete after he and Nancy insult Leslie.
 Leslie squats in an abandoned ice cream shop across the street from the motel and watches as Sweeney returns.
 In the morning, she awakens Sweeney and tells him she wants to renovate the ice cream shop and open a diner.
+He reluctantly agrees to help and they kiss for the first time.

 Ten months later, Leslie is sober, and with Sweeney and Royal's help, she has fixed up the building and turned it into a diner.
 On opening day, Leslie receives no customers.
 Nancy arrives that evening at closing time, and Leslie accuses her of sabotaging the business's opening by telling the locals not to go.
-Instead of responding with rage, Nancy apologizes to Leslie for not being emotionally present throughout Leslie's life.
+Instead of responding with rage, Nancy apologizes to Leslie for not being emotionally present throughout Leslie's life, while also stating that she won't ever forgive Leslie for abandoning her son due to her addiction.
 Nancy also surprises Leslie by revealing she has brought James with her.
 Royal and Sweeney prepare a meal for them, and the two embrace.